Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Introduction

 As a related topic, the Yang-Mills/QCD vacuum structure with $\theta$ angle has been intensively studied for decades \cite{Dashen:1970et, Callan:1976je, Jackiw:1976pf, tHooft:1976rip, Coleman:1976uz, Witten:1979ey, Witten:1979vv, Rosenzweig:1979ay, Nath:1979ik, Witten:1980sp, DiVecchia:1980yfw, Kawarabayashi:1980dp, tHooft:1981bkw, Ohta:1981ai, Cardy:1981fd, Cardy:1981qy, Wiese:1988qz,Affleck:1991tj, Creutz:1995wf, Smilga:1998dh, Witten:1998uka, Halperin:1998rc, Tytgat:1999yx,Creutz:2003xc,Creutz:2003xu, Boer:2008ct, Boomsma:2009eh, Creutz:2009kx, DElia:2012pvq, DElia:2013uaf, Creutz:2013xfa, Aoki:2014moa, Mameda:2014cxa}.
 Recently, utilizing generalized global symmetries and their 't Hooft anomalies has attracted interests as a prevalent method for investigating the vacuum structure of QCD and QCD-like theories (for an incomplete list, see \cite{tHooft:1979rat, Wen:2013oza, Kapustin:2014lwa, Kapustin:2014gua,Gaiotto:2014kfa, Gaiotto:2017yup, Gaiotto:2017tne, Kikuchi:2017pcp, Shimizu:2017asf, Komargodski:2017dmc, Komargodski:2017smk, Tanizaki:2017bam, Tanizaki:2017mtm, Tanizaki:2017qhf, Sulejmanpasic:2018upi, Tanizaki:2018wtg, Tanizaki:2018xto, Karasik:2019bxn, Anber:2018jdf, Anber:2018tcj, Anber:2019nze, Yonekura:2019vyz, Sulejmanpasic:2020zfs}).
 The vacuum structure is intimately associated with the confinement mechanism.
 For example, the (intuitive) dual superconductor picture roughly explains the expected $\theta$-dependence of the confining vacua.
 By the Witten effect, if the vacuum at $\theta = 0$ is the monopole-condensed phase, the dyon-condensed phase appears at $\theta = 2\pi$, and there would be a level crossing at $\theta = \pi$.
 Studying the response to the topological angle would be a significant subject to cultivate our intuition on the confining vacuum.

 Recently, a novel semiclassical approach to exploring confining vacua has been proposed~\cite{Tanizaki:2022ngt}.
-This semiclassical framework is constructed on $\mathbb{R}^2 \times T^2$ at a small torus $T^2$ with 't Hooft flux (combined with flavor or $U(1)_B$ twist if necessary).
-This compactification with 't~Hooft flux preserves the 't~Hooft anomalies, so we boldly conjecture that the compactified theory is adiabatically connected to the gauge theories on $\mathbb{R}^4$ (see Fig.~\ref{fig:methodology}).
-This enables the semiclassical calculation of the confining vacua at least on qualitative aspects.
-This method has been applied to a variety of confining gauge theories, and it successfully provides reasonable pictures of these theories \cite{Tanizaki:2022ngt, Tanizaki:2022plm, Hayashi:2023wwi}, including $SU(N)$ Yang-Mills theory, $\mathcal{N} = 1$ super-Yang-Mills theory, QCD with fundamental quarks, QCD with 2-index quarks, and bifundamental QCD.
-While the semiclassical approach relies on the nontrivial working assumption of the adiabatic continuity, the resulting consequences align well with our current understanding of confining vacua.
+This semiclassical framework is constructed on $\mathbb{R}^2 \times T^2$ at a small torus $T^2$ with 't Hooft flux \cite{tHooft:1979rtg, tHooft:1981sps} (combined with flavor or $U(1)_B$ twist if necessary), which maintains 't~Hooft anomalies of $4$d theories in the $2$d effective theory~\cite{Tanizaki:2017qhf, Yamazaki:2017dra, Tanizaki:2022ngt}.
+This $2$d effective theory gives the weak-coupling description of the confinement-related phenomena, and it successfully offers a reasonable picture for various confining theories \cite{Tanizaki:2022ngt, Tanizaki:2022plm, Hayashi:2023wwi}, including $SU(N)$ Yang-Mills theory, $\mathcal{N} = 1$ super-Yang-Mills theory, QCD with fundamental quarks, QCD with 2-index quarks, and bifundamental QCD.
+Based on these observations, let us assume the adiabatic continuity conjecture in this paper: the $2$d semiclassical theory captures qualitative features of $4$d strongly-coupled theories.
+Figure \ref{fig:methodology} provides a summary of this methodology.

 In this paper, we extend upon the semiclassical analysis for QCD with fundamental quarks.
 While Ref.~\cite{Tanizaki:2022ngt} already proposed a method and briefly examined its relationship with the chiral Lagrangian as well as its consistency with the Witten-Veneziano formula, the detailed analysis of the vacuum structure has not been carried out (e.g., in the presence of quark mass).
 Our focus here is to expand this analysis, particularly exploring how the proliferation of center vortices elucidates the QCD vacuum structure.